Stjepan Meštrović

-Stjepan Gabriel Meštrović (born 1955) is an American sociologist.
+Stjepan Gabriel Meštrović (born 1955) is a Croatian American sociologist.
 He is professor of sociology at Texas A&M University.
 Meštrović has served as an expert witness in war crimes trials, including at the Abu Ghraib torture and prisoner abuse case.
 He has written over 15 books.

-Meštrović was born in Croatia and moved to the United States when he was 8 years old.
+Meštrović was born in Croatia and moved to the United States when he was eight years old.
 He holds three degrees from Harvard University and a Ph.D. degree from Syracuse University.
-He began teaching at A&M University in 1991.
+He began teaching at A&M University in 1986.
+His uncle is Croatian lobbyist and politician Mate Meštrović.
 He is a grandson of the Croatian sculptor Ivan Meštrović.